-After the conferral of the emergency baptism, the minister of baptism completes a Certificate of Emergency Baptism and gives it to the one who is baptized or, in the case of an infant or child, to the parents.
-The one baptized or the parents of the one baptized can then present this Certificate to the pastor of the parish in which he/she is a member so that the baptism can be noted in the baptismal register of that parish.
-The baptism itself will be recorded in the territorial parish where the baptism occurred.
-The Certificate will inform the baptized person's pastor that the baptism occurred and was recorded in the territorial parish where the baptism occurred.
-In this way, should the one receiving baptism (or the parents) forget where the baptism is recorded, the parish in which he or she was registered or was a member can supply this information.
+After the conferral of the emergency Baptism, the minister of Baptism completes a Certificate of Emergency Baptism and gives it to the one who is baptized or, in the case of an infant or child, to the parents.
+The one baptized or the parents of the one baptized can then present this Certificate to the pastor of the parish in which he/she is a member so that the Baptism can be noted in the Baptismal Register of that parish.
+The Baptism itself will be recorded in the territorial parish where the Baptism occurred.
+The Certificate will inform the baptized person's pastor that the Baptism occurred and was recorded in the territorial parish where the Baptism occurred.
+In this way, should the one receiving Baptism (or the parents) forget where the Baptism is recorded, the parish in which he or she was registered or was a member can supply this information.

-The entry in the baptismal register of the territorial parish in which the emergency baptism occurred is the official entry for this sacrament.
-Certificates of baptism are to be issued only from this register.
+The entry in the Baptismal Register of the territorial parish in which the emergency Baptism occurred is the official entry for this Sacrament.
+Certificates of Baptism are to be issued only from this Register.

-Thus, all emergency baptisms in any facility conducted by any Catholic cleric or any lay minister, Catholic or non-Catholic, are to be recorded in the territorial parish in which they have occurred; but in order that these records may be located at a future time, the home parish of the person receiving baptism also should record the receipt of baptism, indicating when and where it occurred.
+Thus, all emergency Baptisms in any facility conducted by any Catholic cleric or any lay minister, Catholic or non-Catholic, are to be recorded in the territorial parish in which they have occurred.
+However, in order that these records may be located at a future time, the home parish of the person receiving Baptism also should record the receipt of Baptism, indicating when and where it occurred.